What is a life coach & what do they actually do?

 Whether you're contemplating becoming a life coach or simply curious about the profession, we break down what the profession entails and its potential impact on individuals seeking change and growth.

-Unlike therapists who delve into past experiences for healing, life coaches focus on the present and future.
-They guide clients towards their personal and professional goals and assist clients in clarifying goals, identifying obstacles, and crafting strategies for overcoming challenges.
-This process is tailored to individual strengths, fostering self-reliance and confidence.
+They guide clients towards their personal and professional goals and assist clients in clarifying goals, identifying obstacles, addressing certain topics, and crafting strategies for overcoming challenges.

 Understanding the Role and Purpose of a Life Coach